 In December 1988, an aircraft on a routine operation equipped with an infrared camera recorded a heat plume from the Building 771 Incinerator.
-U.S. Environmental Protection Agency (EPA) officials believed that illegal incinerator operations were being conducted, and on June 6, 1989, the Federal

-Bureau of Investigation raided Rocky Flats based on the allegations of Resource Conservation and Recovery Act and Clean Water Act violations.
+U.S. Environmental Protection Agency (EPA) officials believed that illegal incinerator operations were being conducted, and on June 6, 1989, the Federal Bureau of Investigation raided RFP based on allegations of Resource Conservation and Recovery Act of 1976 and Clean Water Act violations.
 Although the allegations could not be confirmed, other safety concerns led to curtailment of operations in 1989 (KHC 2004a).
-Cleanup of the site started in December 1995 following a grand jury hearing in 1992.
-For additional information concerning site remedial action, see also "Historical American Engineering Record at Rocky Flats Environmental Technology Site" (RFETS 2006b).
+Cleanup of the site started in December 1995 after a grand jury hearing in 1992.

 The Rocky Flats Cleanup Agreement (RFCA) between DOE, EPA, and the Colorado Department of Public Health and Environment was finalized July 19, 1996.
-The RFCA set out a timeline and goals for site remediation, and included demolition of buildings that could not be safely remediated and reused.
-The agreement specified that remediation of chemical and radioactive waste, buildings, equipment, soil, ground water, and surface water would need to be accomplished with the goal of returning the site to a wildlife preserve (www.rfets.gov).
+The RFCA set out a timeline and goals for site remediation and included demolition of buildings that could not be safely remediated and reused.
+The agreement specified that remediation of chemical and radioactive waste, buildings, equipment, soil, groundwater, and surface water would need to be accomplished with the goal of returning the site to a wildlife preserve.
 Attachments to this agreement with specific remediation goals were finalized in June 2003 (KHC 2003a).